gregstead/06_weather_dashboard/README.md

 ## General info

+A simple weather dashboard.
+Type the name of a city in the search bar and click "submit".
+The app will render the current forecast, the current UV index, and a forecast for the next 5 days.
+Your recent searches will appear as buttons below the search bar.

 This project was created as the sixth homework assignment for the part-time coding bootcamp at the University of Kansas.

 ## Screenshots